-The ICAV has launched a new sub-fund, the Gresham House Credit Union Income Fund which was authorised by the Central Bank of Ireland on 19 January 2022.
+A new sub-fund of the ICAV, the Gresham House Credit Union Income Fund, was authorised by the Central Bank of Ireland on 19 January 2022.
+This sub-fund was not launched as at the reporting date.

-In October 2021, a distribution was made to investors in Share Class B totalling EUR 48,859.
+In October 2021, a distribution was made to investors in Share Class B totalling to EUR 48,859.

-In December 2021, the Fund purchased an investment property, Westland House, for a total consideration including acquisition costs of EUR 4.5 million.
+In December 2021, the Fund purchased an investment property, Westland House in Dublin 12, for a total consideration including acquisition costs of EUR 4.5 million.